January 17, 2023

 Their ease of use, alongside their low running costs, make them one of the best investments for homeowners looking to buy on a budget.

-The system itself is split into two units (hence the name 'Split' system) – the first rectangular looking unit is located inside the room to cool or heat the space .
+The system itself is split into two units (hence the name 'Split' system) – the first rectangular looking unit is located inside the room, usually high up on the wall.
 The second unit is located outside, shaped more like a suitcase, and is responsible for supplying cooling or heating to the indoor unit as required.
 The only downside to split A/Cs is that they can’t cool your entire home – they’re designed to cool the room that the indoor unit is installed in.

 If you’re in need of an A/C that works like a split system but covers more rooms in your home or office, then a multi-split system might be the right one for you.
 This is a cluster of indoor units, installed in a number of different rooms, which are all attached to one large outdoor unit.
 Although a higher initial investment, this is a better option for those who want to keep a couple of rooms cool.